Frequently Asked Questions for Masters Graduate Students

 You will need to turn in a Change of Program of Study form to make the change.
 Everyone on your Committee must approve of it.
 Graduate school will accept just a letter from your major professor; however CS Department rules require everyone on your committee to approve and not just your major professor.
 If you take a class and do not change it on your POS, you will have to repay back the tuition if you received a waiver on it, and you will not be able to graduate .

 I am a Masters student.
 How do I switch to a different plan?

-If you are switching from Plan A to B or vice versa, you will need to make the changes to your POS to reflect this (6 to 2 ( or 3) credits of 6970, and 30 to 34 credits of coursework ).
-On the comments you will need to make sure you describe switching plans.
-If you are switching to or from Plan C, you will need to form a new committee.
+If you are switching from Plan A to B or vice versa, you will need to make the changes to your POS to reflect this.
+(For example, change 6 credits of CS 6970 to 2-3 credits of CS 6970, and change 30 credits to 34 credits of coursework when switching from Plan A to Plan B.) On the comments you will need to make sure you describe switching plans.

 If you are interested in switching to (or from) the Master of Computer Science program, please contact email@example.com.